Skip to Content

 Education accounts require regular evaluation as to whether projected balances align with the evolving plans of young beneficiaries.
 Additionally, the backdrop for college costs continues to change.
 Many top-tier schools continue to push forward with tuition increases while some other institutions are starting to protect enrollment numbers through cost decreases (published or, more likely, unpublished).
 Being aware of marketplace dynamics and beneficiary intentions can help you make informed funding decisions.

-Also note that the Secure Act 2.0 introduced a potential new planning opportunity for Section 529 plan owners and beneficiaries.
-Account holders with excess funds in these accounts may have a new option to help beneficiaries fund Roth IRAs starting in 2024.
-This is an opportunity to continue monitoring.
+Also note that the Secure Act 2.0 introduced a new planning opportunity for Section 529 plan owners and beneficiaries starting this year.
+Account holders with excess funds in these accounts may have a new option to help beneficiaries fund Roth IRAs.
+Note that we still await IRS guidance on logistics and reporting details for this strategy, and each state has the final say on whether such a transfer is a “qualified expense.”

 7. Review your estate planning documents